isaac-sim/IsaacLab/docs/source/tutorials/03_envs/create_base_env.rst

 * :class:`scene.InteractiveScene` - The scene that is used for the simulation.
 * :class:`managers.ActionManager` - The manager that handles actions.
 * :class:`managers.ObservationManager` - The manager that handles observations.
-* :class:`managers.RandomizationManager` - The manager that handles randomizations.
+* :class:`managers.EventManager` - The manager that schedules operations (such as domain randomization) at specified simulation events.
+For instance, at startup, on resets, or periodic intervals.

 By configuring these components, the user can create different variations of the same environment with minimal effort.
 In this tutorial, we will go through the different components of the